drohmer/CSE104/A_html_css/02_css_basic/readme.md

 ```

 The `selector` allows to select a subset of HTML tags on which the pair `property:value` will be applied.
-This unit containing a `selector` and a set of `property:value` is called a CSS rule.
+The unit containing a `selector` and a set of `property:value` is called a CSS rule.

 There exists a large amount of CSS properties.
 Don't hesitate to check the [reference](https://www.w3schools.com/cssref/default.asp) to check for specific properties.